cepdnaclk/e16-4yp-Automated-Protein-Function-Prediction/docs/README.md

 The main target of the project was to create an accurate prediction model that assigns the best sub-graph of the gene ontology to each new protein and output a prediction score for this sub-graph and/or each predicted term.
 In this project two types of data are used to training the ML model, such as protein-protein interaction networks data and the protein sequence data with their GO terms.
 The experimental models in the project were created using two main DNN models, CNN and RNN.

+Several different Deep learning models were created by combining these two components several ways, (CNN , RNN) and tested each of their performance.
+The comparison of their performance and the methodology followed are described below.

 ## Related works